HIST 364: History of American Business

-How to turn in your essays: Save your essay exams as Microsoft Word documents (either .doc or .docx) and submit them in the “Exams” section of Sakai.
+Save your essay exams as Microsoft Word documents (either .doc or .docx) and upload them to the Exams section of Sakai by the due date.
 If you do not have Microsoft Word, please save your file as an .rtf file.

-Late policy: Essay exams are due by 11:30 pm on the due date noted on the Schedule.
+Essay exams are due by 11:30 pm on the due date noted in the schedule.
 You will lose up to a full letter grade for every 24-hour period for which your exam is late.
 I will accept exams submitted earlier than the due date.
 No late essays will be accepted for the final exam.

-- Read each lesson carefully.
-In each lesson, I provide a short introduction to the topics for the week, highlighting some of the main themes you will want to consider while reading the texts.
+Read each lesson carefully.
+In each lesson, I provide a short introduction to the topics for the week, highlighting some of the main themes you should consider while reading the texts.
 The lessons also contain questions to help guide your reading.
-Please do not answer these questions in a formal fashion (that is, don’t send me your answers).
-However, you may certainly bring them up in the discussion forum if you like.
-These questions are there for you to ponder if you find them helpful.
+Please do not answer these questions in a formal fashion (that is, don’t send me your answers); however, you may certainly bring them up in the discussion forum.

-- Read actively, not passively.
+Read actively, not passively.
 Think about the discussion and reading questions as you go along—and take notes!
-You will be reading a lot of different materials in this course.
-You may want to keep a notebook to write down your thoughts and ideas and to note important passages (and page numbers) that you may want to include in your discussions or exams.
-In this vein, I would also recommend downloading and printing the materials that you will read on electronic reserve.
+You will be reading many different materials in this course.
+You may want to keep a notebook to write down your thoughts and ideas and to note important passages (and page numbers) to include in your discussions or exams.
+Likewise, I recommend downloading and printing the materials on electronic reserves.
 That way you can also write notes in the margins and highlight important passages.

-- Participation in the discussion forum is required.
-Keep the discussion in mind as you read so that you will easily come up with a contribution that will be useful to yourself and to the rest of the class.
+Participate in the discussion forum.
+Participation is required, so keep the discussion in mind as you read so that you can come up with a contribution that will be useful to yourself and to the rest of the class.

-- Visit the UNC Writing Center’s website and read their suggestions thoroughly.
-Do not fail to do this!
-It will make your life easier.
+Visit the UNC Writing Center’s website and read the suggestions thoroughly.

 By enrolling as a student in this course, you agree to abide by the University of North Carolina at Chapel Hill policies related to the acceptable use of online resources.
 Please consult the Acceptable Use Policy on topics such as copyright, net-etiquette, and privacy protection.